shivaprasad-vibhooti/verilog-digital-system-design/4_bit_alu/README.md

-4-Bit Arithmetic Logic Unit (ALU) – Verilog HDL
+🔷 4-Bit Arithmetic Logic Unit (ALU) – Verilog HDL
-📌 Project Overview
+🧾 Project Overview

 This project implements a fully modular 4-bit Arithmetic Logic Unit (ALU) using Verilog HDL.
-The ALU is designed to perform a wide range of arithmetic, logical, and bit-rotation operations.
+The ALU is capable of performing a wide range of arithmetic, logical, and bit-rotation operations.

-Each operation is implemented as a separate Verilog module, making the design easy to understand, test, and extend.
+Each operation is designed as an independent Verilog module, making the system easy to understand, debug, and extend.

-All functional modules are integrated into a top-level ALU module that selects the required operation based on an opcode.
+All modules are integrated into a top-level module (alu_top.v), which selects the required operation based on an opcode.

-The design has been verified using a dedicated testbench and simulated using Xilinx Vivado.
+The design is verified using a dedicated testbench and simulated in Xilinx Vivado.

-⚙️ Features
+⚙️ Supported Operations

-The ALU supports the following operations:

 🔢 Arithmetic Operations

 Addition